Daily Crime Log Archive

 Almost every year students have their computers stolen.
 Most all of the thefts are because students leave their resident all room unlocked and someone enters and removes the computer.

 Some simple precautions can reduce the risk to your computer so your property does not become part of a crime statistic at CLU:

 Lock it.
 Lock your door when you leave your residence hall room so no one except you or your roommates can enter.
 Almost all the thefts of computers last year occurred when a room was left unlock, even for a few minutes.

 Secure it.
 Use a cable lock to anchor your computer the same way you would a bicycle.
 The idea here is you chain it to your desk so someone cannot enter your room and walk away with it.
 By delaying the removal you can reduce the risk of theft.
 Computer locks are cheaper than buying a new computer.

 Alarm it.
 Look into buying an alarm that is secured to your computer.
 If your laptop is moved the motion alarm goes off and presumably thieves aren't going to want to carry around a shrieking laptop.

 Hide it.
 Do not leave your computer in plain sight in your vehicle and do not leave it in your residence hall room if not locked.
 Cover the computer, put it in drawer, or place it in the trunk of your car where it is not easily seen.

 Mark it.
-Stop by the Welcome Center with your laptop or computer and use the engraving tool available to you to mark your computer with your name and other information.
+Stop by Campus Safety with your laptop or computer and use the engraving tool available to you to mark your computer with your name and other information.
 If you have one, engrave your name and other identification number.
 DO NOT use your social security number or birth date as an identification number.

 Record it.
 Consider the following: